overtrue/laravel-uploader/README.md

 # Laravel Uploader

-:palm_tree: An upload component that allows you to save more time playing LOL.
+:palm_tree: An upload component for Laravel.

 ## Installing